junxit/us-congress-bills-114/bill.md

 >       - **(vii)** The Food and Drug Administration.
 >       - **(viii)** The Health Resources and Services Administration.
 >       - **(ix)** The Department of Defense.
->       - **(x)** Other governmental or nongovernmental agency heads, at the discretion of the agency, that impact clinical care of individuals with pre-diabetes and diabetes.
 >     - **(B)** Twelve additional voting members appointed under paragraph (2).
+>     - **(C)** Such additional voting members as may be appointed by the Secretary, at the Secretary’s discretion, from among the heads (or their designees) of governmental or nongovernmental entities that impact clinical care of individuals with any of the diseases and complications described in subsection (a).
->   - **(2)** *Additional members* The Commission shall include additional voting members appointed by the Comptroller General of the United States, in consultation with national medical societies and patient advocate organizations with expertise in diabetes and the care of patients with diabetes and the diseases it causes, including one or more from each of the following categories:
+>   - **(2)** *Additional members* The Commission shall include additional voting members appointed by the Secretary, in consultation with national medical societies and patient advocacy organizations with expertise in the care and epidemiology of any of the diseases and complications described in subsection (a), including one or more such members from each of the following categories:
 >     - **(A)** Clinical endocrinologists.
->     - **(B)** Physician specialties (other than as described in subparagraph (A)) that play a role in diabetes care, such as cardiologists, nephrologists, and eye care professionals.
+>     - **(B)** Physician specialties (other than as described in subparagraph (A)) that play a role in diseases and complications described in subsection (a), such as cardiologists, nephrologists, and eye care professionals.
 >     - **(C)** Primary care physicians.
 >     - **(D)** Non-physician health care professionals, such as certified diabetes educators, registered dieticians and nutrition professionals, nurses, nurse practitioners, and physician assistants.
 >     - **(E)** Patient advocates.
 >     - **(F)** National experts in the duties listed under subsection (c).
+>     - **(G)** Health care providers furnishing services to a patient population that consists of a high percentage (as specified by the Secretary) of individuals who are enrolled in a State plan under title XIX of the Social Security Act or who are not covered under a health plan or health insurance coverage.
->   - **(3)** *Chairperson* The voting members of the Commission shall select a chairperson from the members described in paragraph (2)(A).
+>   - **(3)** *Chairperson* The voting members of the Commission shall select a chairperson from the members appointed under paragraph (2) from the category under paragraph (2)(A).
->   - **(4)** *Meetings* The Commission shall meet at least twice, and not more than 4 times, a year.
+>   - **(4)** *Meetings* The Commission shall meet at least twice, and not more than four times, a year.
->   - **(5)** *Board terms* Members of the Commission, including the chairperson, shall serve for a 3-year term.
+>   - **(5)** *Board terms* Members of the Commission appointed pursuant to subparagraph (B) or (C) of paragraph (1), including the chairperson, shall serve for a 3-year term.
 A vacancy on the Commission shall be filled in the same manner as the original appointments.
 > - **(c)** *Duties* The Commission shall—
->   - **(1)** evaluate programs of the Department of Health and Human Services regarding the utilization of diabetes screening benefits, annual wellness visits, and other preventive health benefits that may reduce the risk of diabetes and the chronic diseases and conditions that are complications of diabetes, addressing any existing problems regarding such utilization and related data collection mechanisms;
+>   - **(1)** evaluate programs of the Department of Health and Human Services regarding the utilization of diabetes screening benefits, annual wellness visits, and other preventive health benefits that may reduce the incidence of the diseases and complications described in subsection (a), including explaining problems regarding such utilization and related data collection mechanisms;
->   - **(2)** identify current activities and critical gaps in Federal efforts to support clinicians in providing integrated, high-quality care to people with pre-diabetes, diabetes and the chronic diseases and conditions that are complications of diabetes;
+>   - **(2)** identify current activities and critical gaps in Federal efforts to support clinicians in providing integrated, high-quality care to individuals with any of the diseases and complications described in subsection (a);
->   - **(3)** make recommendations regarding the coordination of clinically based activities that are being supported by the Federal Government;
+>   - **(3)** make recommendations regarding the coordination of clinically-based activities that are being supported by the Federal Government with respect to the diseases and complications described in subsection (a);
->   - **(4)** make recommendations regarding the development and coordination of federally funded clinical practice support tools for physicians and other health care professionals in caring for and managing the care of people with pre-diabetes, diabetes and the chronic diseases and conditions that are complications of diabetes, specifically with regard to implementation of new treatments and technologies;
+>   - **(4)** make recommendations regarding the development and coordination of federally funded clinical practice support tools for physicians and other health care professionals in caring for and managing the care of individuals with any of the diseases and complications described in subsection (a), specifically with regard to implementation of new treatments and technologies;
->   - **(5)** evaluate programs in existence as of the date of the enactment of this section and determine if such programs are meeting the needs identified in paragraph (2) and, if such programs are determined to not be meeting such needs, recommend programs that would be more appropriate;
+>   - **(5)** evaluate programs described in subsection (a) that are in existence as of the date of the enactment of this section and determine if such programs are meeting the needs identified in paragraph (2) and, if such programs are determined as not meeting such needs, recommend programs that would be more appropriate;
->   - **(6)** recommend clinical pathways for new technologies and treatments, including future data collection activities, and how they may be developed and then used to evaluate and develop various care models and methods and the impact of such models and methods on quality of care and diabetes management as measured by appropriate care parameters (such as A1C, blood pressure, and cholesterol levels);
+>   - **(6)** recommend, with respect to the diseases and complications described in subsection (a), clinical pathways for new technologies and treatments, including future data collection activities, that may be developed and then used to evaluate—
+>     - **(A)** various care models and methods; and
+>     - **(B)** the impact of such models and methods on quality of care as measured by appropriate care parameters (such as A1C, blood pressure, and cholesterol levels);
->   - **(7)** evaluate and expand education and awareness to physicians and other health care professionals regarding clinical practices for the prevention of diabetes and the chronic diseases and conditions that are complications of diabetes;
+>   - **(7)** evaluate and expand education and awareness activities provided to physicians and other health care professionals regarding clinical practices for the prevention of the diseases and complications described in subsection (a);
->   - **(8)** review and recommend appropriate methods for outreach and dissemination of educational resources that regard diabetes prevention and treatments, are funded by the Federal Government, and are intended for health care professionals and the public; and
+>   - **(8)** review and recommend appropriate methods for outreach and dissemination of educational resources that—
+>     - **(A)** regard the diseases and complications described in subsection (a);
+>     - **(B)** are funded by the Federal Government; and
+>     - **(C)** are intended for health care professionals and the public; and
->   - **(9)** include other activities, such as those relating to the areas of public health and nutrition, that the Commission deems appropriate.
+>   - **(9)** carry out other activities, such as activities relating to the areas of public health and nutrition, that the Commission deems appropriate with respect to the diseases and complications described in subsection (a).
 > - **(d)** *Operating plan*
 >   - **(1)** *Initial plan* Not later than 90 days after its first meeting, the Commission shall submit to the Secretary and the Congress an operating plan for carrying out the activities of the Commission as described in subsection (c).
 Such operating plan may include—
 >     - **(A)** a list of specific activities that the Commission plans to conduct for purposes of carrying out the duties described in each of the paragraphs in subsection (c);